ahmedOmuharram/LAMINA/docs/api/materials.rst

 - Designing materials for structural applications
 - Validating elastic data quality (detects problematic entries like negative moduli)
 - Assessing mechanical stability from Born criteria
+- Finding materials by composition and structure when material ID is unknown

 **How It Fetches Data:**